Clonazepam (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have kidney disease, liver disease, glaucoma, lung problems, porphyria, or a history of drug or alcohol addiction, depression, or mental health problems.
+- Tell your doctor if you have kidney disease, liver disease, glaucoma, lung disease or breathing problems, porphyria, or a history of drug or alcohol abuse, depression, or mental health problems.

 - This medicine can increase thoughts of suicide.
 Tell your doctor right away if you start to feel depressed and have thoughts about hurting yourself.